Athaodam/essays/README.md

 **Saluth Loun (he/him/his)**
 Saluth Loun is a local farmer and the Head Gardener of the Agri-Tech Centre’s growing spaces.
-Endlessly knowledgeable of local plant species and how to nourish them, he is the main caretaker of the Plant Planet Plate garden and its transplanted species.
+Endlessly knowledgeable of local plant species and how to nourish them, he is the main caretaker of the Plant Planet Plate garden and its newly transplanted species.

 **Sarin Sak (he/him/his)**
-Sarin Sak is a fa
+Sarin Sak is the former Project Manager of the Agri-Tech Centre.
+He has over 20 years of experience in community development and is a farmer himself, where he focuses on vegetable gardening, cultivating mushrooms
 He provided invaluable insights as a research assistant and field translator.
 He

 **Sreypich Chhun (she/her/hers)**